How to Use Allowances in Residential Construction

 3. Bulk changes in scope together in a change order.

-If you have a few different things that have changed on a project, bulk them together on one change order where you can apply your markup, so it's difficult for clients to reverse-engineer the design selection costs.
-This is my preferred approach and the one I often recommend to fixed-cost clients.
+If a project has changed a few different things, bulk them together on one change order where you can apply your markup.
+This makes it difficult for clients to reverse-engineer the design selection costs.
+I prefer this approach and often recommend it to fixed-cost clients.

 Overall, it's best to do what makes you most comfortable and connects to whichever pricing model you use.